smogelmose/smogelmose/README.md

 ## Hi there 👋

-I’m Steffen Møgelmose.\
-Thanks for stopping by!
+Thanks for stopping by! 🍀\

 🫀  I have a passion for exploring new technologies with a focus on human beings.\